AlinC10/Tic-Tac-Toe/README.md

 ## Lessons Learned

+- **Algorithmic Thinking:** I implemented the Minimax algorithm using backtracking to create a computer opponent.
 - **File Handling in the Browser:** I learned how to process user-uploaded images entirely on the client side using `createObjectURL()`, how to validate file extensions and limiting file size.
 - **Form Validation:** I discovered how to use browser's Constraint Validation API (`checkValidity()` and `reportValidity()`) to use native HTML validation rules.
 - **State Synchronization:** Implementing the logic where Player 1's symbol choice (X or O) automatically updates Player 2's option and vice versa.